Before taking on a 4WD adventure off the beaten track, these car checks from NRMA roadside patrols are a must.

 5. Ensure external accessories are fastened securely

 You are going to be off an adventure, so it is very important to make sure your external accessories including roof racks with luggage, surf boards, or anything else, are fastened securely.
-Please ensure you remain within your Gross Vehicle Mass limit.
+Please ensure you remain within your Gross Vehicle Mass limit to avoid overloading the vehicle.

 6. Equipment and tools to carry